pirovc/grimer/docs/importing.md

 GRIMER is independent of any quantification method and requires a contingency table with raw counts of observations/components for each samples/compositions in the study.
 Observations are usually, but not limited to, taxonomic entries (e.g. genus, species, strains), operational taxonomic units (OTUs), amplicon sequence variants (ASVs), metagenome-assembled genomes (MAGs) or sequence features.

-GRIMER `--input-file` receives a tab-separated text file with a table of counts (Observation table, Count table, Contingency Tables, ...) or a [BIOM](https://biom-format.org/) file.
+GRIMER `--input-file` receives a file with tab-separated values (.tsv) containing a table of counts (Observation table, Count table, Contingency Tables, ...) or a [BIOM](https://biom-format.org/) file.

-- Rows contain observations and columns contain samples (use `--transpose` if your file is reversed)
-- First column and first row are used as headers
-- Taxonomy integration: files can have either taxonomic identifiers (NCBI, e.g.: 562) or taxonomic names (NCBI, e.g.: Escherichia coli or GTDB, e.g.: s__Escherichia coli)

 ## biom file